 Step Two: Ask questions to help find a company that can create and sell you your promotional stickers

 - Ask what else the company sells and how much they will be able to assist in making your sticker a strong marketing medium and not just a printed product.
-Can company help (if needed) with design, copy writing, and/or suggest improvements or cost saving tips when appropriate?
+Can the printing company help (if needed) with design, copy writing, and/or suggest improvements or cost saving tips when appropriate?

 - Ask for samples of stickers similar in style and purpose to what you are considering.

 - Ask about guarantees on service and quality.